stellargraph/stellargraph/demos/node-classification/graphsage/README.md

 After starting the Jupyter server on your computer, load either of the two notebooks and follow the instructions inside.

-Instructions for downloading the Cora dataset and running the script `graphsage-cora-example.py` follow.

 ## Requirements
 All examples use Python 3.6 and the StellarGraph library.
 To install the StellarGraph library follow the instructions at: https://github.com/stellargraph/stellargraph